220124-JavaReactAzure/code_sharks/standup_notes.md

 Josh Evans - DAO and Services for user bank account, unit testing on service layer

 Darrell Hamilton - working on testing

+# Standup Notes 2/9/22
+## Project0 Reflection

+Philip Wentworth -
+1. Everything went fairly well
+2. I could've asked for help to get JUnit working earlier, I spent more time than necessary troubleshooting it
+3. If I'm stuck on something for longer than an hour I'll ask if anyone else has encountered and already solved the problem I'm dealing with

+Hannah Hospital -
+1. What went right?
+I was able to (mostly)successfully create all of my menus and I had most of the required functionality for students and faculty.
+I was also able to successfully persist the data into tables of my database.

+2.What could I improve upon?
+I could have implemented tests for both FacultyService and StudentService.
+I had difficulty successfully writing test methods.
+I could also have better planned my blueprint for starting p0.
+I didn’t spend enough time truly planning out the flow of the application, and it was reflected in my implementation.

+3.Going forward what steps are you going to take?
+I would put more emphasis on the planning phase of SDLC.
+I think I might utilize Kansan boards next time.
+I also spend far too much time creating useless functionality in my services and DAOS.
+To improve the quality of this project, I will be getting rid of the unused functions in my DAOS and services, and I will also implement a method in the FacultyService, such that faculty members can directly view the available courses in the Registration Catalog.
+I would want my application to be more user friendly.

+Austin Ristau -
+1 Everything that I put in functioned.
+2 Work on more sound logic testing and flushing the project out 3 Create a sound plan, make a list and chip away at it.

+Michael Bronzo -
+1) Got most of the functionality I needed
+2) Leave myself more time so I could have had more time to finishing testing and add in other features
+3) Start earlier and ask questions earlier

+Josh Evans -
+1. All of the pieces came together really easily.
+I'm a little shocked I didn't have more trouble conecting my app to the sql database.
+2. I think I would have ended up with a better functioning project if I had planned things better from the beginning.
+3. Start planning early in the code wirting process.

+Darrell Hamilton - Not Present